nmenant/iControl_LX_Lab/docs/class3/module1/lab1.rst

 Task 2 - Start/Stop/Restart the daemons
 ---------------------------------------

-On you're iWorkflow platform command prompt (ssh to iWorkfow), execute the
+On an iWorkflow platform command prompt (ssh to iWorkfow), execute the
 following:
   ``bigstart status restnoded``

 ..
 NOTE::
-  You can specify multuple daemons with the ``bigstart`` command.
-For example:
+  You can specify multiple daemons with the ``bigstart`` command.
+For example, the following will get the status of both 'restavad' and 'restnoded':
     ``bigstart status restjavad restnoded``

   Or specify none to get the status of ALL F5 controlled daemons, for example: